hssrobotics23/docs/README.md

 python3 -m jupyterlab
 ```

+## Core API usage

+Run `python3 -m jupyterlab`, and navigate to `example_usage.ipynb`.
+This q

 ## Visualize in Jupyter notebook

 Run `python3 -m jupyterlab`, and navigate to `visualize.ipynb`.
-Include your own image `jpg` or `png` files in the `inputs` directory.
+This runs on the synthetic images hosted on AWS, indexed in `merged.json`.

 ## Performance in Jupyter notebook

 Run `python3 -m jupyterlab`, and navigate to `performance.ipynb`.
-Measure performance on the synthetic spice image dataset.
+This runs on the scraped images hostod on AWS, indexed in `images.json`.

 ## Reproducing Data used